JustFragger/lightningcash-gui-miner/README.md

 ## How To Use
-Open the program, enter the number of threads to use (probably 1-4, maybe 8 or 16 if you have really nice cpu), the mining pool (and port) you'd like to use, and *your myriadcoin wallet address*, and then press start mining.
+Open the program, enter the number of threads to use (probably 1-4, maybe 8 or 16 if you have really nice cpu), the mining pool (and port) you'd like to use, and *your lightningcash wallet address*, and then press start mining.
 The miner should stop if you press stop mining or if you exit the program (if it crashes you may need to ctrl-alt-del and kill the cpuminer.exe process using task manager, but I don't think this should occur).
 Be aware that this is alpha quality software, so the paranthetical in the previous sentence may not be accurate.